 3. DuroMax XP8500E Gas Generator – Under $1000

-Generator Type: This DuroMax XP8500E is a portable conventional generator that runs on gasoline.
+Generator Type: This DuroMax XP8500E is a conventional portable generator that runs on gasoline.

 Construction: The same all-metal construction makes it sturdy and reliable.